baphled/acceptable_model/README.md

     end

   * Should be able to specify relationships types when using the relationships macro
-  * hrefs and rels values should be attributes of the link element
+  * Should be able to specify attributes that should be wrapped in CDATA

 ## Contributing